-Zendesk Talk allows you to respond to inbound text messages, automate alerts, or send proactive messages.
-For example, you can send an automated text response when a customer submits a request or alert an agent via text when a ticket needs attention (for example, see Text recipes).
+You can respond to inbound text messages, automate alerts, or send proactive messages using your Zendesk phone number.
+For example, you can send an automated text response when a customer submits a request or alert an agent via text when a ticket needs attention (for examples, see Text recipes).

-Texts automatically create tickets in Zendesk Support so you can apply all the advantages of automated workflows, centralized reporting, and full customer history to text support.
+Texts automatically create tickets so you can apply all the advantages of automated workflows, centralized reporting and full customer history to text support.
 There’s no coding or additional software required, so you and your team can get started in minutes.

-- You can send text messages of up to 160 characters in length.
+- Text messages can be up to the standard 160 character limitation in length.

 - You can send up to 250 simultaneous text messages from the same number.
-If you exceed this amount, messages will no longer be sent, and you'll see a warning that the message was rejected by the provider.
+If you exceed this, messages will no longer be sent, and you'll see a warning that the message was rejected by the provider.

-- Text does not support shortcodes or alphanumeric sender IDs.
+- Text does not support short codes or alphanumeric sender ID

 - You can receive inbound MMS messages on US local numbers, but Text does not currently support outbound MMS messages.